TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Discussion

 On the other hand, we express the input/output costs per size unit using the same subscripts as models.
 So, let $C^i_D, C^o_D$ be the input and output cost for the generation model, and $C^i_R, C^o_R$ the input and output cost for the reconstruction model.
 The requirement framework for which our pipeline application would make sense is expressed by the formula:

 In our evaluation, reconstruction models range from 0.139 to 1.5 billion parameters, which is at least two orders of magnitude smaller than the size estimation of the generation models $M_G$ employed like GPT-4o, GPT-4.1, Sonnet 4 and Opus 4.1.
 Therefore, the relevant term in the right hand side is $C^i_D I$.
 Using available prices for the GPT and Claude API services as a proxy of cost, we see that the ratio $C^i_D/C^o_D$ is $\sim$0.25 for GPT and $\sim$0.2 for Claude.
 In our experiments, instruction $I$ adds 169 extra tokens to the prompt (See prompt 2 in Supplementary Material \ref{supplementary_exploratory}), so it would be compensated after 42 and 34 omitted tokens (fewer number of words) for the GPT and Claude models respectively.
 The final results depends on the tokens saved by each model using TRIM, but to exemplify with GPT-4o (19.4\% saved tokens) and Sonnet 4 (17.83\% saved tokens), natural language generation answers longer than $\sim$216 tokens and $\sim$190 tokens will have better inference cost with our pipeline respectively.

-\subsection{Other language opportunities}
+\subsection{Other Language Opportunities}

-Even though this study only focused on English, the technique is language independent.
-Several studies indicate that most languages also follow the Zipf distribution~\cite{piantadosi2014zipf}, and that frequency ranks have a high correlation among languages~\cite{calude2011we}.
-However, these analysis were interested in word semantics rather than in function words.
-Moreover, our final inferable set $S$ only has four words in common with the first 100 words from the Swadesh vocabulary~\cite{swadesh1952lexico}, a benchmark word list for language comparison.
-So, the particular benefits depending on the language is an open question, and we leave it as future work.
-We expect that languages such as Spanish, French, and Italian, which also use frequent function words to support grammatical cohesion, may adapt well to this methodology as they share structural similarities with English.
-However, challenges arise with languages that feature richer morphological complexity, like Finnish or Turkish, where grammatical meaning is embedded within word forms.
+Although this study focused on English, the technique is language independent.
+Most languages follow the Zipf distribution~\cite{piantadosi2014zipf}, and frequency ranks are highly correlated across languages~\cite{calude2011we}, though prior analyses emphasized word semantics over function words.
+Our final easily-inferable word set $W$ overlaps with only four words from the Swadesh list~\cite{swadesh1952lexico}, leaving language-specific benefits as an open question for future work.
+Languages like Spanish, French, and Italian, which rely on frequent function words for grammatical cohesion, may adapt well to this approach, while languages with greater morphological complexity, such as Finnish or Turkish, may present additional challenges.